brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 So how do you initiate a conversation like this?
 Try something like these statements.

 * “Hey, there seem to be some different ideas about what kind of game we’re running.
 Can we talk about that?”
 * “We seem to have different goals in mind as we’re playing this game.
 Can we take a bit to get on the same page?”
 * “There are some differences in comfort level between some of us here.
 Let’s take a bit to make sure we’re all having fun.”

 Conflict can be hard to tackle head-on, but in a lot of cases, the instigating player or DM doesn’t know they’re causing problems.
-I say this as someone who has caused stress at my table—I was relieved when my group asked me to talk about it, and having that conversation improved the game for myself as much as anyone else.
+I say this as someone who has caused stress at my table—I was relieved when my group asked me to talk about it, and having that conversation improved the game for me as much as anyone else.

-That said, there may be times when the mismatch is based in disrespect or causing one player to feel alienated and unsafe.
+That said, there may be times when the mismatch is based on disrespect or causing one player to feel alienated and unsafe.
 In those cases, the conversation can be much different.

 ## Safety and Mutual Respect Are Not Optional

 It’s one thing to disagree on the type of game you’re playing, but it’s another thing entirely to disagree with a player or even the entire table on how much respect a person deserves.
 If one player’s idea of fun involves harming other players or the DM, that is not OK.
 Issues of respect or safety should always be addressed, and they should be addressed directly, outside of the game.

 [Safety tools](https://slyflourish.com/safety_tools.html) are important to any table, regardless of how well they think they know each other.
 Even tables that stay away from controversial topics benefit from them.
 Safety tools don’t limit what you can do; they allow you to approach controversial content in a way that the table is comfortable with.
-You also may not know that one player’s abusive father had a tendency to abuse animals too, making animal abuse a much more dangerous topic than you thought.
+You also may not know that one player’s abusive father tended to abuse animals too, making animal abuse a much more dangerous topic than you thought.

 Some players and DMs are shocked during gameplay to learn that others at their table are fine with graphic violence or sexual assault against NPCs, or even that some player characters are open to violent non-heroic solutions while others are trying to be the heroes.
 If your whole table is OK with those things, then this is fine, but the only way to know ahead of time is with safety tools.
 If the whole table is not OK with those things, then those topics should be off-limits.

 If the primary issue is disrespect, safety tools may not be enough.
 There are times when a player just doesn’t respect another player or the DM, and that can be detrimental to the game.
 Disrespectful players will often avoid and deflect accusations with common excuses.

 * “It’s what my character would do.” _This is a group activity, and if the group isn’t OK with what your character is doing, it’s time to roll a new character._
 * “I’m just trying to be realistic.” _This is a game.
 If you want realism, try doing those same things at work and see how it goes._
 * “It’s just fun for me.” _If it’s not fun for everyone, no one will get to play.
 If you want to play a game where you’re the only one having fun, go play Skyrim._
 * “You’re just being too sensitive.” _If you’re not willing to respect others at the table, you shouldn’t be playing here._

-While players absolutely can voice their concerns, having more confrontational conversations like this usually require the DM’s support.
+While players absolutely can voice their concerns, having more confrontational conversations like this usually requires the DM’s support.
 If the DM is the problem, it may take several players to bring the problem to them.
-Hopefully a quick conversation will be all you need to set things right and make sure everyone has fun, but unfortunately some people have a real problem owning up to their actions.
+Hopefully, a quick conversation will be all you need to set things right and make sure everyone has fun, but unfortunately, some people have a real problem owning up to their actions.

 If it becomes clear, either before or after a conversation, that the table is not going to change and will keep disrespecting or endangering you, your best option is probably to leave the table.
 If your regular DnD or RPG sessions come with a sense of dread and anxiety, you are under no obligation to continue going.
 This may ruffle some feathers with friends and family, but the way people treat you at the table is often an early indicator of how they’ll treat you everywhere else, so setting boundaries early can prevent a lot of harm and drama down the road.